“Third-party posts from Ed Slott’s IRA Blog:”

 IRA BLOG

-Required Minimum Distributions and Inherited Roth IRAs: Today’s Slott Report Mailbag
+Combining Retirement Accounts and Roth Conversions: Today’s Slott Report Mailbag

-Eligible Designated Beneficiaries and Roth IRA Contributions: Today’s Slott Report Mailbag
+401(k) Rollovers and Spousal Contributions: Today’s Slott Report Mailbag

 Ed Slott’s Elite IRA Advisor Group (Ed Slott Group) is a membership organization owned by Ed Slott and Company, LLC.
 Qualifying criteria for membership includes completing specified educational courses offered by Ed Slott Group.
 Ed Slott Group membership requirements include the payment of annual dues.
 Logos and/or trademarks are property of their respective owners and no endorsement of (Brenton Dearing) or (Wealth Ambassadors) is stated or implied.
 Ed Slott Group and Ed Slott and Company, LLC are not affiliated with Wealth Ambassadors.